Christmas Hawaii Family Trip

 Our short walk into Waimea Canyon (note that it is difficult to get an idea of how large the canyon is from a Google Map, bear in mind that it is 3,000 feet deep!).
 As Kauai is the oldest geologically speaking of all eight Hawaiian Islands, there has been sufficient geologic time to create Waimea Canyon via the same mechanism as Arizona's Grand Canyon - erosion.
 We walked only a short way into the canyon, as the majority of the trails are just too steep & rugged for our kids.
 If it had been just Celeste and I, we might have tackled it, as it is quite unique.

-We are not in this picture, but this is what it looks like to take part in a kayak tour of the Waimea River on our way to Wailua Falls.
+We are not in this picture, but this is what it looks like to take part in a kayak tour of the Wailua River on our way to Secret Falls.
 We selected Wailua River Kayaking because they were close to where we were staying.

-As you can see by these pictures, there were a number of people visiting the falls that day.
+As you can see by these pictures, there were a number of people visiting Secret Falls that day.
 Turns out that Hawaiian Route 583 was behind & above the Falls and a number of people had just walked down from that area.

 This is Kauapea Beach (AKA "Secret Beach") that we had read about, and we stopped here from our driving adventure along Hawaiian Route 560.
 This route takes you to the "end of the road" and from there you can only hike the western side of Kauai.

 On the way back, we exited Hawaiian Route 56 and drove to the Secret Beach Trail Head and hiked down this steep trail to the beach.
 Beautiful beach and area, and almost completely devoid of people - quite possibly because it is not simple to get there !

 As we walked about Kauapea Beach, we noticed that some of the trees on the hills next to the beach, had their root systems "washed out" by the Pacific Ocean waves.
 This made us realize that since this tree was quite a ways away from the surf line, that obviously the surf would occasionally have to get very large to reach this tree!
 And then we realized that somehow this tree had managed to "cling" to the ground via it's root system, such that even in the face of the obviously gigantic surf waves, that it was still standing!